Updated Friday, 22nd October, 2021.

 And… An Important Message About KINDNESS

 One of the most challenging parts of dealing with the past 18+ months is the uncertainty!
-The situation makes it difficult to plan holidays, work commitments, celebrations, events and… appointments.
+The pandemic situation makes it difficult to plan holidays, work commitments, celebrations, events and … appointments.

 The many layers of pressure caused by these disruptions affect us all in different ways.
-If are you are feeling upset or offended by us needing to reschedule your appointment, please take a moment to pause and consider the impact your words or actions have on others – it would mean a lot to our team members, who have to deliver the news to many people every day.
+If are you are feeling upset or offended by us requiring you to follow the COVID-19 Visit Guidelines, for an unexpected delay or for any other reason, please take a moment to pause… and consider the impact your words or actions have on others – it would mean a lot to our team members, who have to deliver the information to many people every day.